XRPLF/xrpl.js/docs/index.md

 }
 ```

-An *amount* is data structure representing a currency, a quantity of that currency, and the counterparty on the trustline that holds the value (for all currencies besides "XRP").
+An *amount* is data structure representing a currency, a quantity of that currency, and the counterparty on the trustline that holds the value.
+For XRP, there is no counterparty.

 A *lax amount* allows the counterparty to be omitted for all currencies.
 If the counterparty is not specified in an amount within a transaction specification, then any counterparty may be used for that amount.